andreamontanari/android/README.md

 ### Future add-ons

- - ...
+ - AlarmManager and Receiver for future actions with Android
  - Any ideas?
-Write me: andrea.montanari9@gmail.com
+Write me: andrea.montanari92@gmail.com

 License
 ----